iCheeSaif/ServiceNow-Script-Tracker/README.md

         }
     }

-    // Final update for remaining records
     tracker.step(processed % 50);
     tracker.finish();
 })();

-💡 Tip
+💡 Pro Tip

-Keep the prefix unique per script to avoid mixing results in the tracker.
+Keep each script’s prefix unique to avoid overlap in the tracker.
-Then just open your Chrome extension popup — and enjoy watching real-time updates
+Then just pop open your Chrome extension — and enjoy real-time progress, the clean way. 🚀